-We are now taking bookings and look forward to welcoming you to Boghead Holiday Cottages.
+We look forward to welcoming you to Boghead Holiday Cottages.

 Enjoy the beautiful steadings and stunning views of the surrounding countryside.

 Take in the slower pace of country life, watch the sun rise over the Coreen Hills, enjoy watching the cows, sheep in the surrounding fields and the evening sun set over the Cairngorms.

 Take in the beautiful scenery around the farm.
 Enjoy walks or drives through the surrounding countryside and visit its many attractions before coming back to the warmth of your cottage and relax in front of the wood burning stove.